Andrew Harms

-Andrew Harms, better known as harms, is a radio personality and television host based in Los Angeles.
+Andrew Harms is a radio personality and television host based in Los Angeles.

 Career

 While getting a business degree at the University of Washington, Harms started working at 107.7 The End as a modulator.
 Within a year he was on-air as a weekend and overnight DJ, though he continued to work in the promotions department as street team coordinator.
 He eventually moved from nights and weekends to evening drive.
 He was later promoted to the station's music director, and in 2008 replaced outgoing Assistant Program Director Jim Keller.

-In December 2012 Harms accepted an offer from Sean "Diddy" Combs to help launch Revolt TV, a new music TV network but seen over 25 million homes.
+In December 2012 Harms accepted an offer from Sean Combs to help launch Revolt TV, a new music TV network but seen over 25 million homes.
 Hired as the director of music programming, he specialized in alternative, electronic and pop genres, and was responsible for identifying music videos and related content.
 From October 2013 – October 2014, he hosted, wrote and programmed a daily half-hour show on the network called “In Harms Way", and co-hosted the network's flagship show "Revolt Live".